FAQs

 What specifically do you edit in a manuscript?

-I primarily do light to heavy copyediting.
-Click on this link to find details about what this includes.
 I read most manuscripts twice.
 The first reading is slow and methodical, whereas the second reading is quicker with the aim of checking items I may have missed or not understood on the first pass.
-My overall goal is to preserve the author's vision, voice, and message, changing as little of the text as possible, but this is counterbalanced by considering the manuscript from the reader's perspective.
-In other words, as I read a manuscript, I consider if a reader will perceive the text as clear, concise, coherent, and compelling.
+My primary goal is to preserve the author's vision, voice, and message, changing as little of the text as possible, but I counterbalance this by also considering the manuscript from the reader's perspective.
+As I read a manuscript, I consider if a reader will perceive the text as clear, concise, coherent, consistent, and compelling.
 If not, I revise accordingly, typically with the goal of aligning the manuscript with an industry-standard style manual.
 Click on this link for a list of the style guides I can apply to your manuscripts.

 Who uses your editing service?

-The majority of authors who use my service are researchers, scientists, physicians, professors, graduate students, and associates from pharmaceutical, software, biotech, and medical device companies.
+The majority of individuals and groups who use my service are medical communication publishers and editors, researchers, scientists, physicians, professors, graduate students, CROs, and medical communication managers from pharmaceutical, software, biotech, and medical device companies.
+I am available for short-term editing tasks or long-term contractual work.

 What type of manuscripts do you edit?

-I revise scientific journal articles, NIH grant applications, PhD dissertations, FDA submissions, continuing medical education materials (CME), monographs (scholarly books), randomized controlled trials, meta-analyses and systematic reviews, observational studies, case reports, short communications, conference proceedings, conference posters, abstracts, resumes (CVs), letters of correspondence with editors, medical blogs, business websites, product brochures, manuals, video transcripts, feasibility studies, white papers, patent applications, business reports, marketing materials, and just about any formal, technical, academic, or scholarly document you may have.
+I revise scientific journal articles, NIH grant applications, doctoral dissertations, regulatory documents and FDA submissions, continuing medical education materials (CME), and monographs (scholarly books).
+I have revised numerous manuscripts based on randomized controlled trials, meta-analyses and systematic reviews, observational studies, case reports, cost-effectiveness analysis, short communications, conference proceedings, conference posters, abstracts, resumes (CVs), letters of correspondence with editors, medical blogs, business websites, product brochures, manuals, video transcripts, feasibility studies, white papers, patent applications, business reports, marketing materials, and just about any formal, technical, academic, or scholarly document you may have.

 Are you familiar with the process of publishing in peer-reviewed journals?